 An organic delicious smelling cream designed to help prevent sunburn.
-Ingredients:Organic Shea Butter, Organic coconut oil, raw beeswax.,zinc powder.
+Ingredients:Organic Shea Butter, Organic coconut oil, raw beeswax, zinc powder and a dash of peppermint oil.

 Notes:- Most sunscreens contain toxic ingredients or endocrine disrupting chemicals that in many cases may actually promote skin cancer growth and free radical production in the body.
 In fact, in the years since sunscreen use began, skin cancer rates have actually risen, and a 2007 document from the FDA stated that: “The FDA is not aware of data demonstrating that sunscreen use alone helps prevent skin cancer” In fact, many reports show that most sunscreens actually raise skin cancer risk.
 Even natural commercially available sunscreens often have toxic ingredients!
 Check out your brand here!